RSpeekenbrink/User-Management-System/README.md

 ## About

 This project was made to challenge myself on base knowledge of PHP and is in no way intended to be used on a production environment.
 First of all the way password resetting was chosen is not a secure way to do it but it didn't require to set up a mail server and opened up some new challenges.
 The Router is not 100% perfect too, it's missing some features aswell as checking/providing CSRF tokens against Cross Site Request Forgeries.
-I will try however to update and improve this project over time making it a lightweight ums without any dependencies.
+I will try however to update and improve this project over time making it a lightweight ums without any dependencies but still open for extension.

+Using no frameworks was done intentionally to test myself on PHP knowledge and perform all the 'heavy tasks' manually.

 The dependencies that are delivered are just for debugging/testing purposes and are not required for a 'production' environment.